gkaf89/NCC-Trainings/docs/openacc/exercise-1.md

 #### <u>Loop</u>

-Our second exercise is to work on how to parallelize the loop.
-Most of the time, we would be doing the intense computation under the loop.
-In situations like that, it would be more efficient to parallelize the loops in the computation.
+In our second exercise, we will delve into the principles of loop parallelization, a crucial technique in high-performance computing that significantly enhances the efficiency of intensive computations.
+When dealing with computationally heavy operations within loops, it is often advantageous to parallelize these loops to leverage the full capabilities of multi-core processors or GPUs.

-To start with a simple example, we will begin with printing **`Hello World from GPU`** multiple times in addition to our previous example.
+To illustrate this concept, we will begin with a straightforward example: printing **`Hello World from GPU`** multiple times.
+This will serve as a basis for understanding how to implement loop parallelization effectively.

-Moreover, just adding  **`#pragma acc parallel`** or  **`#pragma acc kernels`** would not parallelize your computation; instead, it would ensure that the computation is executed on the device.
+It is important to note that simply adding directives such as **`#pragma acc parallel`** or **`#pragma acc kernels`** is insufficient for achieving parallel execution of computations.
+These directives are primarily designed to instruct the compiler to execute the computations on the device, but additional considerations and structure are required to fully exploit parallelization.
+Understanding how to appropriately organize and optimize loops for parallel execution is essential for maximizing performance in computational tasks.

 <figure markdown>
 ![](../figures/acc-loop.png){align=center width=500}